-The Issuer's operations are predominantly concentrated in South Africa, with the majority of its revenues derived from operations in South Africa.
-The Issuer is, therefore, highly exposed to South African macroeconomic conditions and, as a result of their impact on the South African economy, global economic conditions.
+The Issuer's operations are predominantly concentrated in South Africa, contributing to the majority of its revenues.
+The Issuer is, therefore, highly exposed to South African macroeconomic conditions and, consequently, global economic conditions that affect the South African economy.
 Any material deterioration in global or South African macroeconomic conditions could lead to a reduction in business activity, higher impairment charges, increased funding costs, and reduced revenues and profitability.